Aarr0w/A-Arpeggiator/README.md

 # A-Arpeggiator
- An arpeggiator plugin with randomization and bpm sync/desync functions.
+ An arpeggiator plugin with unique randomization and bpm sync/desync functions.
 My first full project in JUCE!

  CONCEPTS USED:
  -pointers and references